About the Program

-Cost includes: All tuition; complete room and board while at Sewanee, York, Durham and in Lincoln College; room and partial board in Edinburgh, on the Continent and in London; all excursions while in York or Durham, and any day expeditions while in Oxford; visits to the Globe Theatre, and to a current London production; all transportation while in Great Britain and on the Continent; admissions to museums visited for group study; an International Student Identity Card; and program health insurance.
-All meals with the exception of three are provided during the two months at York or Durham and Oxford.
-On the Continent, breakfast is always provided, and one full meal (usually dinner) on at least fifteen days.
-Other meals are at the participant′s expense.
+Cost includes: All tuition; complete room and board while at Rhodes, York, Durham, and in Lincoln College; room and board in Edinburgh, on the Continent, and in London; all excursions while in York or Durham, and any day expeditions from Oxford; visits to the Globe Theatre and a Royal Opera House production; all transportation in Great Britain and on the Continent; admissions to museums visited for group study; an International Student Identity Card; and program health insurance.

-Cost does NOT include: Trans-Atlantic airfare from the United States to Great Britain; the cost of the optional mid-term week-end in Dublin; texts required while at Sewanee and Oxford; some meals in Edinburgh, London and on the Continent (see above): and incidental, personal expenses.
+Cost does NOT include: Trans-Atlantic airfare from the United States to Great Britain; the cost of the optional mid-term week-end in Dublin; textbooks; and incidental, personal expenses.

 European Studies Staff: